jromerooo2/real-time-l18n/README.md

 # real-time-l18n
 a node and socket.io app to track a location of anyone that enters the room of sockets
  - npm i || install to install all dependencies
+ - create database with users information and different access to each role.
  - npm run start to start developement server

  You can also automatically deploy this location app to heroku (it already has config files)